AEDC Test and Communications Branch provides secure data, communications capabilities

 |0

-This work, AEDC Test and Communications Branch provides secure data, communications capabilities, by David Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AEDC Test and Communications Branch provides secure data, communications capabilities, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT